QingyangKong/knowledge-dump/Specifications/.Net and CSharp/(C#)Contextual keywords.md

 }
 ```
 `_firstName` is a field and `FirstName` is a property with 2 accessros `get` and `set`.
-Usually it is not nececssary to define a field explicitly if there is no other manipulations required except for simple set and get value, because property can be auto-implemented.
+Usually it is not nececssary to define a field explicitly if there is no other manipulations except for simple set and get value, because property can be auto-implemented.
 So the short hand for codes above is like:
 ```
 class Person